 All union office space is subject to audit requirements and other internal security requirements as any other Department space is, and when needed, Agency officials will not be denied entry to the space.

 The Employer agrees that, where available, the Union may have access to the use of Video Teleconferencing and Computer Training Rooms for Union Sponsored Training, as approved by the Employer.
 The Union will have the same access as other groups.

+The above provisions (paragraphs A-F) apply only in the event that the Department of Justice issues an opinion stating that the Agency is permitted to charge and collect rental payments from the union.
+Until such opinion is received, the Agency shall provide no space to the Union.
+The Agency will promptly request such an opinion before the effective date of this Agreement

 SECTION 2

 The Union shall be responsible for furnishing its own equipment (laptops, mobile devices, printers, etc.) as to relieve any burden of audit accountability and internal security requirements by the Department.
 The Union will be provided Wi-Fi access by the Department, where available.

+Beginning with the Effective Date of this Agreement, government issued equipment may no longer be used by Union representatives for representational purposes.
+Any equipment issued to a Union representative solely for representational purposes must be returned.

 SECTION 3